basho/basho_docs/source/languages/en/riak/dev/using/application-guide.md

-* **When you don't need to reason about siblings** --- If your use case doesn't require that your application have access to siblings and allows for sibling convergence logic to take place at the Riak level rather than at the application level
+* **When you don't need to reason about siblings** --- If your use case doesn't require that your application have access to siblings and allows for sibling convergence logic to take place at the Riak level rather than at the application level, then Riak Data Types are well worth exploring.

 #### When not to use Riak Data Types

 * **When you need to provide your own convergence logic** --- If your application needs to have access to all sibling values, then Riak Data Types are not a good choice because they by definition do not produce siblings.
-* **When your data doesn't fit** --- While the five existing Data Types allow for a great deal of flexibility and a wide range of use cases, they don't cover all use cases.
+* **When your data just doesn't fit** --- While the five existing Data Types allow for a great deal of flexibility and a wide range of use cases, they don't cover all use cases.
 If you have data that requires a modeling solution that can't be covered, you should stick to standard K/V operations.
+* **When object size is of significant concern** --- Riak Data Types behave much like other Riak objects, but they tend to carry more metadata than normal Riak objects, especially maps.
+In most cases the metadata payload will be a small percentage of the object's total size, but if you want to keep objects as lean as possible, it may be better to stick to normal K/V operations.

 ### MapReduce